RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 --> We expected the KO to be less mature, and that is the case; however, the HET does not mature faster than WT, **at least when looking at these specific marker genes**

-# Clean code to check TPM of individual genes
+# Clean code to check TPM of individual genes (gene expression)
 ```R
 # Load packages
 library("tidyverse")